schneems/rust_macro_tutorial/docs/field_attribute_first.md

 }
 ```

 At this point we've added the ability to extract any cache_diff attributes from a `syn::Field` as a `Vec<ParseAttribute>`, but so far, nothing uses `ParseAttribute` outside of this module.
 We need to take this information and put it into a `ParseField` to make it useful.
+Replace this code:

 ```rust
 :::-> print.erb